 China, New Zealand, USA, Thailand and Singapore.

-Be aware that many of the volunteering opportunities in
+Be aware that some of the volunteering opportunities listed

 For other overseas opportunities, check out the Working Abroad